danielsuo/danielsuo.github.io/notes/vision/transformations.md

 ### 2D and 3D Transformations

-#### Image transformations
-- Image warping changes the domain of the image.
-In other words, we move pixels around (e.g., moving, scaling, rotating, fisheye).
-- Image filtering changes the range of the image.
-In other words, we modify the pixels, but keep them in the same location (e.g., Instagram filters).

 #### 2D Linear transformations
 - Closed under combinations of scale, rotation, sheer, mirror (interestingly, not translation)
 - Linear transformations preserve